 5. Where do I get grains?

 This is one of the most interesting part of kefir.
 While there are lots of places to buy grains online (affiliate link).
 I think the best way to get started with some kefir grains is to get some from your friends or family.
-Like a reader once told me, they’re kind of like heirloom seeds – passed along from generation to generation.
-I think it’s really cool how we can share these with one another, in all corners of the country and world!
-If you can’t find any locally or through a friend, then I recommend my affiliate partner, Cultures for Health.
-They are a great company and not only provide fantastic products, but they have lots great tutorials, recipes, etc. on their site.
+Like a reader once told me, they're kind of like heirloom seeds – passed along from generation to generation.
+I think it's really cool how we can share these with one another, in all corners of the country and world!
+If you can't find any locally or through a friend, then I recommend my affiliate partner, Kombucha Kamp.
+They are a great company and not only provide fantastic products, but they have lots great information on their site.

 6. I would love to try fermented beverages, but I'm a little nervous to start.